nycbeardo/myeleventyblog/posts/2021/experiments-with-p5js.md

 Once you set that up, you'll be on your way to building projects on your local machine instead of relying on the online editor.

 The sky is the limit when it comes to what you want to create, although it wouldn't hurt to brainstorm some ideas or search the web for inspiration before jumping right in.
-To visualize an example of that I'll show you what I been playing with as of late.
+To visualize an example of that I'll show you what I have been playing with as of late

 !["color grid"](https://images2.imgbox.com/9f/b9/9WBjLP2b_o.gif)